Print & Share This Recipe!

 6

-Cover the pot once more, turn off the heat, and let it sit for another 10 minutes.
+Cover the pot, turn off the heat, and let it rest for 10 minutes.
+This gentle finish allows the flavors to meld and the grains to fully absorb any remaining liquid.

 7